All Episodes

 They want socialized medicine.

-You hear the term single payer.
+You hear the term single-payer.

 They clearly want it.

-And it is it is about power.
+And it is about power.

 It is about power and control.

-It's not about like their supporters, the Democrats and the left think it's all about getting even with big oil.
+It's not about like their supporters, the Democrats and the left, think it's all about getting even with big oil.

 It's all about bringing fairness back to the marketplace and lowering gasoline.